pangxueyu233/CCI-in-ESCC/README.md

 * ## 2.
 Codes of CCI scores generation in Omics data

-This part recorded the codes of confused score generation in Omics data, including scRNA-seq data, bulk RNA-seq data and micro-array data.
+This part recorded the codes of CCI score generation in Omics data, including scRNA-seq data, bulk RNA-seq data and micro-array data.
 And you could access this code by clicking [here](Confused_score_in_Omics.md).

 * ## 3.
 Codes of CCI as an independent dignosis marker